+a detailed description of procedures required to initiate, control, and verify proper system operation;

+provide procedures that clearly enable the operator to assess the correct flow of system functions (as evidenced by system-generated status and information messages);

+provide procedures that clearly enable the administrator to intervene in system operations to recover from an abnormal system state;

+define and illustrate the procedures and system prompts for situations where operator intervention is required to load, initialize, and start the system;

+define and illustrate procedures to enable and control the external interface to the system operating environment if supporting hardware and software are involved.
+(This information is provided for the interaction of the system with other data processing systems or data interchange protocols.);

+provide administrative procedures and off-line operator duties (if any) if they relate to the initiation or termination of system operations, to the assessment of system status, or to the development of an audit trail;

+support successful election definition and software installation and control by central election officials;

+provide a schedule and steps for the software and ballot installation, including a table outlining the key dates relative to the start of voting, events, and deliverables; and

+specify diagnostic tests that may be employed to identify problems in the system, verify the correction of problems, and isolate and diagnose faults from various system states.

+Discussion

+The nature of the instructions for operating personnel will depend upon the overall system design and required skill level of system operations support personnel.

+3.1.5-B – Support training

+The operations document must include all information that is required for the preparation of detailed system operating procedures and for the training of administrators, central election officials, election judges, and election workers.

+3.1.5-C – Functions and modes

+The operations document must include a summary of system operating functions and modes to permit understanding of the system's capabilities and constraints.

+3.1.5-D – Roles

+The operations document must identify the roles of operating personnel and relate them to the operating modes of the system.

+3.1.5-E – Conditional actions

+The operations document must describe decision criteria and conditional operator functions such as error and failure recovery actions.

+3.1.5-F – References

+The operations document must list all reference and supporting documents pertaining to the use of the system during election operations.

+3.1.5-G – Operational environment

+The operations document must identify all facilities, furnishings, fixtures, and utilities that will be required for equipment operations, including a statement of all requirements and restrictions regarding:

+environmental protection;

+electrical service;

+recommended auxiliary power;

+telecommunications service; and

+any other facility or resource required for the proper installation and operation of the system.

+3.1.5-H – Readiness testing

+The operations document must include specifications for testing system installation and readiness.

+Discussion

+Readiness testing refers to steps that election officials can take after configuring equipment to establish that it was correctly configured.
+Logic and accuracy testing would be part of this.

 3.1.5-I – Features

-The manufacturer must provide documentation of system operating features that includes:
+The operations document must include documentation of system operating features that includes:

-detailed descriptions of all input, output, control, and display features accessible to the operator or voter
+detailed descriptions of all input, output, control, and display features accessible to the operator or voter;

-examples of simulated interactions to facilitate understanding of the system and its capabilities
+examples of simulated interactions to facilitate understanding of the system and its capabilities;

-sample data formats and output reports
+sample data formats and output reports; and

-illustration and description of all status indicators and information messages
+illustration and description of all status indicators and information messages.

-3.1.5-J – Operating procedures

-The manufacturer must provide documentation of system operating procedures that:

-provides a detailed description of procedures required to initiate, control, and verify proper system operation

-provides procedures that clearly enable the operator to assess the correct flow of system functions (as evidenced by system-generated status and information messages)

-provides procedures that clearly enable the administrator to intervene in system operations to recover from an abnormal system state

-defines and illustrates the procedures and system prompts for situations where operator intervention is required to load, initialize, and start the system

-defines and illustrates procedures to enable and control the external interface to the system operating environment if supporting hardware and software are involved.
-(This information is provided for the interaction of the system with other data processing systems or data interchange protocols.)

-provides administrative procedures and off-line operator duties (if any) if they relate to the initiation or termination of system operations, to the assessment of system status, or to the development of an audit trail

-supports successful ballot and program installation and control by central election officials

-provides a schedule and steps for the software and ballot installation, including a table outlining the key dates, events, and deliverables

-specifies diagnostic tests that may be employed to identify problems in the system, verify the correction of problems, and isolate and diagnose faults from various system states

-3.1.5-K – Support
+3.1.5-J – Support

-The manufacturer must provide documentation of system operating procedures that:
+The operations document must include documentation of system operating procedures that:

-defines the procedures required to support system acquisition, installation, and readiness testing

-describes procedures for providing technical support, system maintenance, and correction of defects, and for incorporating hardware upgrades and new software releases
+describes procedures for providing technical support, system maintenance, and correction of defects, and for incorporating hardware upgrades and new software releases; and